KnowWhereGraph/phuzzylink/README.md

 ## Deploying

 Before starting the server, first install the dependencies and run the npx build tool.
 The CSS files are generated with `transpile.sh`.
+You _may_ need to install less with

+`npm install less -g`

 ```
 npm install